Creature from the Black Lagoon: Cancelled remakes

-Reboot

 Universal Pictures, beginning as early as 2014, began developing a shared universe of rebooted modern-day versions of their classic Universal Monsters, with the studio having various films in different stages of development.
 The series began with The Mummy (2017) and was intended to be followed by the remake of Bride of Frankenstein in 2019 prior to the critical and commercial failure of The Mummy.
 The Creature from the Black Lagoon was a remake also intended to be developed within the reboot with a story written by Jeff Pinkner and a script written by Will Beall.
 In June, Kurtzman revealed that the Gill-man in this film would be from the Amazon, but on November 8, Alex Kurtzman and Chris Morgan moved on to other projects, leaving the future of the Dark Universe even further in doubt.

-Omega Underground noted in January 2018 that the production team for the Bride of Frankenstein had reassembled and was considering Gal Gadot for the lead role.
+In January 2019, the Dark Universe film series was officially scrapped.

+In August 2024, it was announced that James Wan was in talks to direct a remake of Creature from the Black Lagoon.
+Sean Tretta was reported to be set to write the screenplay based on a treatment by Wan, Rafael Jordan, and Bryan Coyne.